simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

 :term:`Git` allows sysadmins to utilize a workflow when updating and developing their infrastructure.

-This HOWTO will describe how to create control repostiories from a local installation and from the internet repos.
+This HOWTO will describe how to create control repositories from a local installation and from the internet repos.

-Before proceding with this section, you should
+Before proceeding with this section, you should

 * Have a basic understanding of control repositories.
 * Have a basic understanding of how to use ``git``.